 - Traction Boards — I use Maxsa Traction Boards with metal grips ($160 at Amazon) and they worked great in a real-life scenario.
 Maxtrax costs twice as much and will also do the job.
 I mount these to my roof rack.
 Read our Maxsa Traction Board Review.

-- Snatch straps — I usually have two in the truck with me.
+- Recovery straps and shackles — I usually have two in the truck with me.
 If you get stuck and want someone to pull you out at the very least have your own strap.
 Don’t use a tow strap — it’s dangerous.
 Get a snatch strap since it has a little flex in it.
 All-Top sells a kit that includes D Ring shackles and a bag for a good price at Amazon.
 I also have one made by ARB that is highly regarded.

 - Shovel.
 Full size is best but I use a half length Bond shovel with a full-size scoop.
 It works great and fits in the bed of my truck mounted vertically to the bed rails.